freeCodeCamp/guide/src/pages/algorithms/sorting-algorithms/bubble-sort/index.md

 ---
 ## Bubble Sort

 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.

-Bubble sort has a worst case runtime of O(n^2) since there are (n choose 2) = O(n^2) different ways of choosing a starting and ending element; this case only occurs if the input array is sorted in reverse order.
-The best case runtime is O(n) since it makes no swaps when the input list is already sorted.
+This is a very slow sorting algorithm compared to algorithms like quicksort, with worst-case complexity O(n^2).
+However, the tradeoff is that bubble sort is one of the easiest sorting algorithms to implement from scratch.

 ### Example: